Urine concentration test

 After you provide a urine sample, it is tested right away.
 For urine specific gravity, the health care provider uses a dipstick made with a color-sensitive pad.
-The color the dipstick changes to tells the provider the specific gravity of your urine.
+The dipstick color changes and tells the provider the specific gravity of your urine.
 The dipstick test gives only a rough result.
-For a more accurate specific gravity result or measurement of urine electrolytes or osmolality, your health care provider will send your urine sample to a lab.
+For a more accurate specific gravity result or measurement of urine electrolytes or osmolality, your provider will send your urine sample to a lab.

 How to Prepare for the Test

-Your health care provider will ask you to temporarily stop any medicines that may affect the test results.
+Your provider will ask you to temporarily stop any medicines that may affect the test results.
 Be sure to tell your provider about all the medicines you take, including dextran and sucrose.
-Do not stop taking any medicine before talking to your doctor.
+DO NOT stop taking any medicine before talking to your provider.